amalgam8/amalgam8/apps/bookinfo/README.md

 that we expect to pass: each service in the call chain should return `HTTP 200 OK` and the productpage should respond in 7 seconds.

-* Edit the IP address of the `log_server` field in the file `apps/bookinfo/checklist.json` to point to the IP address where the controller is running (192.168.33.33 or localhost or your docker machine IP).
+* For marathon and docker-machine based setups, set the A8_LOG_SERVER environment variable to point to the elasticsearch server created during the control plane setup.
+By default, it points to `localhost:30200`.
+  IP).

 * Run the recipe using the following command from the main examples folder: